kgubbi-ucdavis/kws_final_final/README.md

 ## Overview

-This project implements a Convolutional Neural Network (CNN) accelerator on an FPGA.
+This project implements a Convolutional Neural Network (CNN) accelerator on an ASIC.
 The design includes modules for managing weights and inputs, performing multiply-accumulate (MAC) operations, summing results with an adder tree, normalizing data, applying ReLU activation, and performing pooling operations.
 The project is integrated into a top-level wrapper (`user_project_wrapper`) that interfaces with external pins and a Wishbone bus.

 ## Project Structure